downson-lang/downson/SPECIFICATION.md

 **Implementation Specific**

-  * If two consecutive *unmatched object keys* are detected, then the behaviour is implementation specific:
+  * If two consecutive *unmatched object keys* are detected, then the behavior is implementation specific:

       * ignore both keys,
       * ignore the first key,
       * ignore the second key.

-  However, regardless of the exact behaviour, an *interpretation error* must be emitted.
+  However, regardless of the exact behavior, an *interpretation error* must be emitted.

 </details>